 And Shek O is a perfect spot in Hong Kong for beginners to try coasteering.
 Located on the D’Aguilar Peninsula on the southeastern part of Hong Kong Island, the rugged coastline along the Shek O Headland is easily accessible and has amazing views.
 The path starts from Shek O Headland and goes all the way north to Big Wave Bay Beach (which is another spot off the beaten path in Hong Kong)

 If you do go coasteering in Shek O, make sure to wear grippy shoes, waterproof backpack, gloves and knee guards.

-4. Go surfing at Big Wave Bay Beach
+4. Surfing at Big Wave Bay Beach

 Many local surfers go to Big Wave Bay Beach because of its accessibility.
 It is easily accessible by public transportation and is not too far from the city centre.
 Plus, there are good facilities like change rooms, showers, and toilets.

-And if you travelling, you probably don’t have your surfboard with you.
-You can rent one at Ho Lok Shop, a local shop by the beach where you can rent surfboards, SUPs and wetsuits.
+Surfboard rentals are available at Ho Lok Shop, a local shop by the beach where you can rent surfboards, SUPs and wetsuits.